This topic describes how to switch the IP whitelist mode from standard to enhanced.

 IP whitelist modes

-Currently, RDS for MySQL, PostgreSQL, and PPAS instances support the enhanced security mode.
+Currently, MySQL, PostgreSQL, PPAS, and MariaDB TX support the enhanced security mode.

 Changes after switching to the enchanced security mode

 - If the instance network type is VPC, a new whitelist group is generated and contains all IP addresses in the original whitelist.
 The new IP whitelist group applies only to VPCs.

 - If the instance network type is classic network, a new whitelist group is generated and contains all IP addresses in the original whitelist.
 The new IP whitelist group applies only to classic networks.

 - If the instance is in hybrid access mode (namely, an instance uses both a classic network and a VPC), two new whitelist groups are generated and each contain all IP addresses in the original whitelist.
 One of the whitelist group applies to VPCs and the other applies to classic networks.

 An IP whitelist can be switched from the standard mode to the enhanced security mode, and the switch is irreversible.